my-little-dev-blog/site/posts/welcome-to-my-little-dev-blog-here-are-the-basics-for-the-blog-readme.md

 ---
 title: Welcome to my-little-dev-blog!
-Here are the basics for the blog (the README).
+Here are the basics.
 layout: default
 ---

 # Welcome to my-little-dev-blog!
-Here are the basics for the blog (the README).
+Here are the basics.

 ---